AnuragG123/node/README.md

-To create a simple API with Python and Terraform for deleting data in an S3 bucket named "Ganesh," you can use AWS Lambda and API Gateway.
+To create an API with Python and Terraform for deleting data in an S3 bucket named "Ganesh," and sending email notifications to both "anu@gmail.com" and "godi@gmail.com," you can use AWS Lambda, API Gateway, and SES (Simple Email Service).
 Below is a simplified example:

 ### 1. Python Script (`delete_old_data.py`):